EnsoFinance/strategy-builder-contracts-v1/README.md

 ## :warning: Deprecated Codebase :warning:
 This codebase has been deprecated.
 Use this code at your own risk, and Enso does not take any responsibility for vulnerabilities or any impact thereafter from learning/utilizing this codebase.

-Codebase has underwent 2 audits from Chainsecurity, and Code4rena.
 Use at your own risk.

 ## Installation